samkusin/clemens_iigs/docs/Plan.md

 * VGC Pass 3: SHGR
 * Ensoniq!
 * ADB Mouse on Keypad Feature
+* Flashing characters

 ## DONE

+* Investigate crash - currently looking at SetWAPT during reset
+  * Look at fe/079f (this method is where we call SetWAPT again for toolset 0x16)
 * Display video
 * VGC Pass 0.1 - Find apple ii fonts to use
 * VGC Pass 0.2 - define API to access the text page